xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

   The **Unlink account** button should be used if you need to disconnnect your Braintree account, that will also revoke the access token.

   {% note warning %}
-  You will not be able to accept payments via Braintree until the Braintree account is connected back.
+  You will not be able to accept payments via PayPal Powered by Braintree until the Braintree account is connected back.
   {% endnote %}

   * **Auto settle** : Enable the feature if you want all the requests to be processed through your default merchant account (the predefined **Merchant ID**).